Syrup-2005/Comp2042-CW2025/ReadMe.md

   - This makes it more difficult and challenging for players, to make more decisions as the pieces fall faster and starts to fill the board faster

   * Changes:
-    - In GuiController.java Created new class TimelineUpdater.java to hold responsibilities of updating timeline every 1000 points gained
+    - In GuiController.java Created new method UpdateTimelineSpeed() to hold responsibilities of updating timeline every 1000 points gained
     - In GuiController.java updated bindScore() method with a listener

   * Summary: